Safe Reinforcement Learning using Action Projection: Safeguard the Policy or the Environment?: Experiments

 \subsection{Benchmark Problems}

-We perform the evaluation using a stabilization task for two classic control examples -- a pendulum and a quadrotor -- as well as a navigation task.
+We perform the evaluation using a stabilization task for two classic control examples -- a pendulum and a quadrotor -- as well as a navigation task, and an energy management system (EMS) optimization task.
 For the first two tasks, we compute RCI sets using the approach from \citet{schafer2023scalable}.
 Since the RCI sets are centered around the equilibrium point, task performance is closely aligned with safety.
-This is different in the navigation task, where a simple point mass seeker has to find the shortest path to a goal while avoiding obstacles.
+This is different in the navigation task, where a simple point mass seeker has to find the shortest path to a goal while avoiding obstacles, such that the optimal safe policy operates in close proximity to the unsafe regions.
 Here, instead of an RCI set, we use a state-dependent safe action set to avoid collisions.
+In the EMS task, there are two competing objectives: maintaining the indoor temperature close to a set point and minimizing electricity cost.
+Consequently, the alignment of safety and performance depends on which objective dominates at a given point in time.
 Further details on the benchmark problems are provided in appendix \ref{app:benchmark_problems}.